Run the Alps Underground Guide to UTMB® Week in Chamonix

 Is it hard to crew someone during one of the UTMB races?

 Run the Alps: Don’t.
 Even.
 Ask.
 Local trail runners get inundated with such requests.
+One local runner even has a phrase for this behavior: “Extractive Tourism.”

-What else should I read?
+What else should I check out?

 Run the Alps: We humbly suggest our Trail Runners Underground Guide to Chamonix.
 Assembled with the collective knowledge of Run the Alps guides, staff, ambassadors and friends, we think there’s a good collection of Chamonix trail running tips there– like important matters such as the best place for a good beer after a run!
 (Hint: It starts with “Big” and ends with “Mountain.”)